polymec/polymec-dev/docs/style_guide.rst

 Source Code Organization
 ========================

-Polymec comprises four C libraries:
+Polymec comprises five C libraries:

 * The ``core`` library, which contains utilities, scientific data structures, and components that can be used in applications.
 This library is used by the